apb9717/week3_getOuttaTown/README.md

 The program uses the Sunrise/Sunset API, which can be found at https://sunrise-sunset.org/api.
 This API does not require a key or any form of authentication.

+# Data Gathered

+The program gathers

+- The names of the 100 places "to see before you die"
+- The coordinates of each of these 100 locations
+- The sunrise/sunset times of each of these locations
+- The duration, in hours, of daylight for each location for the day the program is run.
+As such, the dataset would change if it were run on a different day.

+The point of this project as I mentioned a bit in the overview is really to inform potential travel and/or daydreaming decisions as we enter a (literally) dark period of time.
+The dataset has a unique combination of destinations and information, which is why I don't think it exists.
+These elements are specifically combined here because of the aspirational nature of the intended use case -- these are destinations that people long to visit, not just major metro areas, and that longing behavior is the core of the day length element as well.

 # Setup Instructions

 First, set up a Python virtual environment by first running "python -m venv .venv" then running